Aliases for ALOX12 Gene

-ALOX12 (Arachidonate 12-Lipoxygenase) is a Protein Coding gene.
-Diseases associated with ALOX12 include osteoporosis and asthma.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include iron ion binding and arachidonate 12-lipoxygenase activity.
-An important paralog of this gene is ALOX5.
+ALOX12 (Arachidonate 12-Lipoxygenase, 12S Type) is a Protein Coding gene.
+Diseases associated with ALOX12 include Toxoplasmosis and Squamous Cell Carcinoma.
+Among its related pathways are HETE and HPETE biosynthesis and metabolism and Antifolate resistance.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and arachidonate 12-lipoxygenase activity.
+An important paralog of this gene is ALOX15.

 UniProtKB/Swiss-Prot Summary for ALOX12 Gene